 New Churches of Scientology are now coming up left, right and centre, with new and rather impressive buildings being planned and built in cities around the world.
 An example of this is the new Church of Scientology in Pasadena, California.

 Scientologists call these buildings “Ideal Orgs” or Ideal Scientology Organizations.
 What does this mean – an “Ideal Org?
-The origin of this term is from an essay, formally adopted as Church Policy, which L. Ron Hubbard wrote called “The Ideal Org” (an essay which anyone can read from the Scientology Management Series volumes) - an essay outlining all of the functions and actions any Church of Scientology should be doing, and the responsibility that Church would be taking for its general area.
-It’s called an “Ideal” organization, as it represents the ideal which any Scientology organization can compare itself to, and one two which any organization can then look and see where they are measuring up well, and where they need to improve.
+The origin of this term is from an essay, formally adopted as Church Policy, which L. Ron Hubbard wrote called “The Ideal Org” (the text of which anyone can read from the Scientology Management Series volumes which are available in many libraries around the world, as well as in any church of Scientology) In this policy letter, Mr. Hubard outlines all of the functions and actions any Church of Scientology should be doing, and also the responsibility that Church would be taking for its general area.
+He calls it the “Ideal” organization, as it represents an ideal to which any Scientology organization can compare itself to, and one to which any organization can then look and see in what areas they are measuring up well, and where they need to improve.

 These Churches of Scientology (like the Founding Church of Scientology of Washington, D.C. pictured above) have many features that enable them to take on such embracive responsibility.

 Some of the points Mr. Hubbard enumerates in his The Ideal Org essay are as follows:

 “It would have enough space to train, process and administrate without crowding.” – LRH